-related to operating profit levels and cash generation, as well as individual strategic objectives.
+The standard short-term incentive bonus target is 50% of base salary for the CEO; 30% for the CFO and VP Marketing (based on home country market); and 35% of base salary for the other NEOs of the Corporation.
+Bonus awards are based on the achievement of specific corporate goals related to operating profit levels and cash generation, as well as individual strategic objectives.
 Each measure has an assigned weighting (as a percent of base salary), as follows:

-Position Operating Profit Net Sales Value Share Cash Generation Individual Strategic Objectives CEO 15% 2.5% 7.5% 5% 20% CFO and VP Sales 9% 1.5% 4.5% 3% 12% General Counsel, Corporate Secretary & Vice-President, Public Affairs ("Vice President, Legal & Public Affairs") and Vice President, New Business Ventures 10.5% 1.75% 5.25% 3.5% 14%
+Position Operating profit Net sales Value share Cash generation Individual strategic objectives CEO 15% 2.5% 7.5% 5% 20% CFO and Vice-President Marketing 9% 1.5% 4.5% 3% 12% General Counsel, Corporate Secretary & Vice-President, Public Affairs ("Vice President, Legal & Public Affairs") and Vice President, Sales and Vice-President, New Business Ventures 10.5% 1.75% 5.25% 3.5% 14%

 Threshold, target and maximum levels of performance are established for cash generation, net sales, value share and operating profit measures.
 The Corporation sets the target awards to be challenging, but reasonably attainable.
 The maximum award for both cash generation and operating profit is intended to be very difficult to achieve.
 The threshold performance level is 99% of target achievement for cash generation with a maximum award achieved at 102% of target.
-Due to the uncertainties of COVID-19 on the business and government mandated shutdowns, the company widened the range of threshold performance for operating profit during FY21 to 90%.
 The threshold performance level is 90% of target achievement for operating profit and net sales with a maximum award achieved at 110% of target.
 The payout is pro-rated for achievement between the above ranges; achievement on operating profit and net sales must be at least 90% for any payout to occur.
 The threshold performance level is 98% of target achievement for value share growth with a maximum award achieved at 102% of target.